mjordan/iipqa/README.md

      If present, iipqa will validate all MODS XML files in all input packages.

 -p/--post_iipqa <argument>
-     Path to script to run post-iipqa.
+     Path to script to run after iipqa performs its tests.

 --help
      Show the help page for this command.